alanzanattadev/molecule-landing/docs/getting-started-using-a-plan.md

 Some plan can be run in "watch mode".
 The watch mode allow a tool to run in the background and check your files when modifications are saved.
-A typical example is testing tools: every time you edit a file, it will run the test suite of your project to ensure that you did not broke anything.
+A typical example is testing tools: every time you edit a file, it will run the test suite of your project to ensure that you did not break anything.

 Most of the "watch mode" plans available for your project (such as test, static analysis, linter, ...) are automatically executed on startup.